FaithAlone.net

 30 And Jacob called the name of the place Peniel: for I have seen God face to face, and my life is preserved.

 Above recounts Jacob wrestling with a man, who is also called "the angel" in Hosea 12:4.
-"Angel" means "messenger", and so does not always refer to the created beings known as "angels", but sometimes to human beings, and here in this passage, Jesus Christ.
+"Angel" means "messenger", and so does not always refer to the created beings known as "angels", but sometimes to human beings, and here in this passage, very likely, Jesus Christ.

 • Jacob recognizes that he saw "God face to face", and yet his life was preserved (Genesis 32:30), and he names the place "Peniel", meaning "Face of God".
 As already mentioned, no one has ever seen God the Father (John 1:18, 6:46: 1 Timothy 6:16: 1 John 4:12), and no one can see God the Father's face and live (Exodus 33:20)